-- .1 Each classroom must be equipped with a carbon dioxide sensor \mathbf{RC} ## \mathbf{CO}2 that provides the concentration of \mathbf{CO}2 in parts per million (PPM). - .2 Inexpensive CO_2 sensors may drift over time.
-Some form of auto zero self calibration function is required.
+- .1 Each classroom is to be equipped with a carbon dioxide sensor RC##CO2 that provides the concentration of CO2 in parts per million (PPM). - .2 Inexpensive CO2 sensors may drift over time.
+Select stable electrochemical devices that are guaranteed accurate for at least 3 years or ensure devices have some form of auto zero self calibration function.
 Even then, the devices should be checked annually until some confidence in their reliability is attained.
 Sensors must be able to be checked and calibrated by operations staff.
-Devices that need to be sent out for calibration are not recommended. - .3 For each CO_2 sensor provide a sequence of operation that checks the minimum value of the sensor over a 24 hr period.
-The sliding window minimum value of CO_2 level from the basic data gathering routines can be used for this check.
+Devices that need to be sent out for calibration are not recommended.
+If special software and/or cables are required for calibration, provide supplier's data in the O&M Manual along with retail costs. - .3 Provide a sequence of operation that checks the minimum value of the sensor over a 24 hr period.
+The sliding window minimum value of CO2 level from the basic data gathering routines can be used for this check.
 If the lowest value over the last day has not been near the atmospheric average, then there is likely a problem with the sensor so alarm the situation: i.e.